TripSit/website/README.md

 1) run the `npm run .dev` command
 2) Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+> [!WARNING]
+> **There is no support for this method, use a codespace before you use this method**

 But it worked on my system (tm) when im running on an ubuntu vps, so give it a shot.
+Also now works on windows as of 2/1/2025 on my machine (tm), if fails try WSL first before NVM